Glombs/libertybellenewsletter/_posts/2019-02-24-banbury-again.md

  </figcaption>
 </figure>

 <p>We spent the rest of the week in the centre of Banbury then left Liberty Belle alone again whilst we went off to Stafford for the weekend.
 Tony attended a two day boat engineering course there and I did a bit of sightseeing.
 I liked Stafford.
-It has a small but very interesting (and free) museum; a pleasant public park with an aviary; a modern library with comfy(ish) seats and local history books; a handsome church which has regular Saturday concerts (also free); a rather delightful Whetherspoons in an old cinema (with the traditional free WiFi and free hot drinks top-ups); and friendly locals.
+It has a small but very interesting (and free) museum; a pleasant public park with an aviary; a modern library with comfy(ish) seats and local history books; a handsome church which has regular Saturday concerts (also free); a rather delightful Wetherspoons in an old cinema (with the traditional free WiFi and free hot drinks top-ups); and friendly locals.
 What more could I want??</p>

 <figure>
  <img src="{{site.baseurl}}/image/small/n36/DSCN1820.jpg" alt="A street in Stafford with St Mary's Church in the background." >